carvel-dev/imgpkg/docs/commands.md

     L bar/
       L .imgpkg
   ```

   This prevents any confusion around the scope that the `.impkg` metadata applies to.

+* The `.imgpkg` directory must contain a single
+  [ImagesLock](resources.md#imageslock) file names `images.yml`, though it can contain an empty list
+  of references.

+  This provides a guarantee to consumers that the file will always be present
+  and is safe to rely on in automation that consumers bundles.

 #### Generating a [BundleLock](resources.md#bundlelock)